José Bademian Orchanian

 José Bademian Orchanian (27 April 1927 – 25 August 2013) was a Uruguayan chess FIDE Master (FM) of Armenian origin and a winner of the Uruguayan Chess Championship (1976).

 Biography

-In the 1970s and 1980s José Bademian Orchanian was one of leading Uruguayan chess players.
-He won three medals in Uruguayan Chess Championships: gold (1976), silver (1974) and bronze (1987).
+In the 1970s and 1980s José Bademian Orchanian was one of the leading Uruguayan chess players.
+He won three medals in the Uruguayan Chess Championships: gold (1976), silver (1974) and bronze (1987).
 José Bademian Orchanian twice participated in Pan American Chess Championships.
-He was a multiple participant in the traditional Mar del Plata chess tournament.
+He participated multiple times in the traditional Mar del Plata chess tournament.

 José Bademian Orchanian played for Uruguay in the Chess Olympiads: